DBJDBJ/jqSOCKET/README.txt

 1.
 "[~right]" has to be changed to "[~ right]" to work
 2.
+another problem is that now we have much more elements selected than we should.
+"#specimen" {~ right]" gives 13 elements. see here : http://jsfiddle.net/dbjdbj/XCvs9/81/
+3.
 All the other attr prefixes are not tested jqunit testebed has to be done